zuozhenggh/learning-library/security-library/iam-upgrade/initialize-environment/initialize-environment.md

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Paid or LiveLabs Oracle Cloud account
 - SSH Private Key to access the host via SSH
 - You have completed:
     - Lab: Generate SSH Keys